TejasBhosale22/Two-Factory-Authentication-System-for-Employees/README.md

 -Dynamic Passcodes: The app generates a unique 6-digit passcode every two minutes for each employee.
 -Enhanced Security: Prevents unauthorized access by ensuring that both credentials and the passcode are required for authentication.
 -User-Specific Codes: Passcodes are uniquely tied to each employee, ensuring secure and personalized access.

+# App interface
+1. User Registration
+The app provides a "Register" option for new office users.
+Users fill out a registration form, entering details such as:
+Full Name
+Office Email Address
+Contact Number
+Desired Password
+The entered information is securely sent to the app’s backend database.
+Admins verification system validate the user details.
+If approved, the user is added to the database and notified via email.
+If rejected, they are informed with a reason for denial.
+2. User Login
+Registered users can log in using their Office Email Address and Password.
+Credentials are verified against the database.
+If correct, the user gains access to the app interface.
+If incorrect, they receive an error message prompting them to re-enter or reset their password.
+3. Password Recovery
+If a user forgets their password, they can select the "Forgot Password" option.
+The app asks for the registered email address.
+A password reset link is sent to the user's email.
+Clicking the link redirects them to a secure page to set a new password.
+The new password is updated in the database, and the user can log in again.
+4. Passcode Interface
+Upon logging in, users are directed to the Passcode Interface.
+This screen displays:
+A 6-digit passcode uniquely generated for the user.
+A "Refresh" button that generates a new passcode immediately, resetting the timer.
+5. Passcode Validation
+The user views the passcode on the app and enters it on the office website's Two-Factor Authentication (2FA) page.
+The office website verifies the passcode against the app’s backend.
+If the passcode is correct and within the 2-minute window, the user gains access.
+If incorrect or expired, they are prompted to re-enter a valid passcode.
+6. Security Features
+Passcodes are generated using secure algorithms to ensure randomness and uniqueness.
+The Refresh button prevents users from having to wait if the timer runs out.
+The app uses secure encryption for user credentials and passcodes.